MuhammadUmerKhan/RecoVista-AI-Powered-Recommendation-Engine/README.md

 ---

 ## Overview
-This project is a multi-faceted recommendation system designed to provide tailored course recommendations.
-Leveraging both content-based filtering and collaborative filtering techniques, the recommendation system caters to users' unique interests by analyzing the metadata of courses, user interactions, and hybrid methodologies.
+This project is a recommendation system designed to provide tailored course recommendations.
+It uses content-based filtering and collaborative filtering techniques to cater to users' unique interests by analyzing metadata and user interaction data.

 ## Project Structure

 - **Content-Based Filtering**: The model analyzes course metadata (e.g., course title, tags, and descriptions) to generate recommendations.
-- **Collaborative Filtering**: Upcoming feature; will use user interaction data to recommend courses based on similar users' interests.
+- **Collaborative Filtering**: The system uses user interaction data to recommend courses based on similar users' interests.
-- **Hybrid Filtering**: Upcoming feature; combines both content and collaborative filtering to deliver robust and diverse recommendations.

 ## Technologies Used
 - **Python**: Primary language for implementing recommendation algorithms.